ustcwanglin/Pyramid-Attention/README.md

 Code for "Spatial-Temporal Pyramid Attention Network for Action Recognition"

-We propose a new pyramid module to take full use of inherent multi-scale information of CNNs.
+We propose a spatial pyramid module to take full use of inherent multi-scale information of CNNs.
 To capture more comprehensive long-range temporal structure, we also propose a new temporal pyramid module in which frame-level features are reused by various pooling approaches to get different time-grained features of snippets efficiently.